BAMresearch/bam-masterdata/docs/index.md

 <h3>Explanations</h3>

-The **Explanations** give you a theoretical background about the main concepts used in the Data Store.
-These are overlapping with openBIS and pyBIS concepts, but also some specific Data Store ones, as well as on Research Data Management and Good Scientific Practices.
+The **Explanations** give you a theoretical background about the main concepts.
+These are overlapping with BAM Data Store, openBIS and pyBIS concepts, but also some specific BAM Masterdata ones.

 </div>